 Performance and Benchmarks

-wPrime processor comparison results (lower scores mean better performance):
+wPrime comparison results (lower scores means better performance):

-PCMark05 measures overall system performance (higher scores mean better performance):
+PCMark05 measures overall notebook performance (higher scores are better):

 Heat and Noise